 Air mattress losing pressure on cold nights

-A big drop in air temperature between the time of day when the mattress was inflated and the coldest part of night can cause the mattress to become noticeably less firm.
+A big drop in air temperature between the time of day when the mattress was inflated and the coldest part of night may cause the mattress to become noticeably less firm.

 Perspiration and condensation

-On a cold night, some of your perspiration will pass through the bottom of the sleeping bag and condense on the tufted points of your camping air mattress.
+On a cold night, some of camper's perspiration will pass through the bottom of the sleeping bag and condense on the tufted points of the camping air mattress.

-Since the tufted points of the air or self-inflating mattress are drawn away from the heat of your body, they can become cold enough for perspiration to condense there.
+Since the tufted dimples of the air mattress are drawn away from the heat of the camper's body, they can become cold enough for perspiration to condense there.

-In the morning remove the sleeping bag and let the condensation on the pad or mattress evaporate into the atmosphere.
+In the morning remove the sleeping bag and let the condensation on the pad or mattress evaporate.